 top of page

-NORTHERN
+NORTHERN PORTUGAL

-Away from the big cities there is an unknown Portugal.
-Here the rhythm is different, traditions are still what they used to be.
 Picture yourself walking through oak forests, listening to the water sound, taking a deep breath and relax.
-The idyllic Minho countryside, Peneda-Gerês National Park, Douro valley slopes and Montesinho Natural Park are some of our favorite slow travel destinations in this region.
+The idyllic Minho countryside, Peneda-Gerês National Park, Douro valley slopes and Montesinho Natural Park are some of our favourite slow travel destinations in this region.
 Here you'll find 365 days of amazing experiences and new places to enjoy.

-Considered one of Portugal's best kept secrets, Minho is always a surprising destination and unique.
+Minho is always a surprising destination and unique.
 The culture, traditions and history, mixed with the intense green of natural the landscapes, which are distinguished by the harmony of its diverse ecosystems: maritime, fluvial and terrestrial.
 Braga, Guimarães, Viana do Castelo, Ponte de Lima are just some examples of the charming places that you can't miss.

 guimaraes explore iberia

-Unique an unforgettable, two words to describe the only Portuguese National Park.
-Located in the northwest of Portugal, border with Spain, the park has an area of 702.90 km2.
 The mountain landscape dominated by granite, clear water streams, green and lush oak tree forest are some attributes of this protected area.

 explore iberia geres national park